 A team that places a tender on a restricted free agent will receive the opportunity to match an offer sheet from another team.
-If a draft pick value is attached to the tender, the original team can receive compensation if it chooses to let the player walk.
+If a draft pick value is attached to the tender, the original team can receive compensation if it lets the player walk.

 For example, a first-round tender would yield a first-round pick from another team if an offer sheet wasn’t matched.
 A second-round pick would go to a departing team if a restricted free agent didn’t have an offer sheet matched on a second-round tender.

-If a restricted free agent isn’t tendered by the start of the new league year (March 16), they’ll immediately become an unrestricted free agent and can sign anywhere without an offer sheet.
+If a restricted free agent isn’t tendered by the start of the new league year (March 15), they’ll immediately become an unrestricted free agent and can sign anywhere without an offer sheet.

-They also create leverage against the incumbent team making a decision on the tender.
+They also create leverage against the incumbent team deciding on the tender.
 For instance, a team might want to tender an up-and-coming backup offensive tackle, but they might not want to pay the price of a second-round restricted tender to retain his services.

-Spotrac has projected the following values for each of the four restricted tenders in 2022:
+Over the Cap has projected the following values for each of the four restricted tenders in 2022:

-- Original-Round Tender: $2.54 million
+- First-Round Tender: $6.005 million

-- Second-Round Tender: $3.986 million
+- Second-Round Tender: $4.304 million

-- First-Round Tender: $5.432 million
+- Original Round/Right-of-First Refusal Tender: $2.627 million

-The only leverage that an RFA has is to get an offer that his original team will not match.
+The only leverage an RFA has is to get an offer that his original team will not match.
 However, that is easier said than done, particularly if a player comes with a first- or second-round RFA tender.